-An authentic Italian recipe for ciabatta bread or slipper bread, originally from the Veneto, made with an overnight starter and cooked just like pizza on a preheated pizza stone.
+Authentic Italian Ciabatta Bread recipe meaning slipper bread, originally from the Veneto, made with an overnight starter and cooked just like a pizza on a preheated pizza stone.

-Invented by Francesco Favaron in 1982, it is perfect for sandwiches, bruschetta, panzanella, or just to dip in your favorite olive oil.
+Invented by Franceso Favaron in 1982, this is the perfect Italian bread for sandwiches, Bruschetta, panzanella or just to dip in your favorite olive oil as an antipasto.

-Very easy to execute at home, but you will need to plan in advance for the starter or Biga.
+Very easy to make at home, it’s egg free and dairy free, but you will need to execute some patience and plan in advance for the starter or Biga.

-Don’t be intimated, this is a sticky wet dough, hence those nice holes that make ciabatta special.
-Just roll with it, don’t be tempted to add extra flour, all will be great!
+Don’t be intimated!
+This is a sticky wet dough overall, hence those nice coveted holes that make ciabatta different and special.
+Just feel confident and roll with it, don’t be temped to add extra flour, all will be well and turn out great.

 - 1 c organic bread flour